 Must-see places for art and culture enthusiasts

-Art and culture lovers will particularly appreciate trips to Hervey Bay and Maryborough, both within easy access of Fraser Island.
+Art and culture lovers will particularly appreciate trips to Hervey Bay and Maryborough, both within easy distance of your Fraser Island holiday house.
 Established in 1971, the Hervey Bay Art Society is a quaint little art space.
 Visit Gallery 5 here to view fine art and temporary exhibitions.
 You can also buy the artwork, which makes a unique souvenir.

 The Fraser Coast Cultural Centre is a beautiful community project where art and culture are celebrated by people of all ages.
 Visit the Fraser Coast Discover Sphere to check out the splendid 12-metre-high sculpture of Nala, the region’s iconic whale, along with the theatre and interactive activities for children.